m0by314/raspberry_pi_home_security_system/README.md

 ## Setting up the camera hardware
 ```
-sudo raspig-config
+sudo raspi-config nonint do_camera 0
 ```
-Use the cursor keys to select and open Interfacing Options, and then select Camera and follow the prompt to enable the camera.
-Upon exiting `raspi-config`, it will ask to reboot.
+After this action reboot the raspberry

 ## Setup

- * Open the file `lib/config.pl` and add your token_id
+ * Open the `config.py` file and configure the TOKEN_ID and CHAT_ID variables with your token_id and your chat_id
  ```
+     # Variable to configure
      TOKEN_ID = 'Your token_id'
-     VIDEO_TIME = 60  # duration of video recording
-     REGISTRATION_FOLDER = 'tmp/video'  # video recording folder
      CHAT_ID = 'Your chat_id'
 ```

 ### Installing